-11 As discussed in both Smolensky, op. cit., and the introduction to D. Rumelhart and J. McClelland, eds.
-Parallel Distributed Processing: Explorations in the Microstructure of Cognition Vol. 1(Cambridge: MIT Press, 1986).
+11 As discussed in both Smolensky and the introduction to Rumelhart and McClelland, eds.
+Parallel Distributed Processing: Explorations in the Microstructure of Cognition, Volume 1 (Cambridge: MIT, 1986).

-12 See the various contributions to R. Port and T. van Gelder, eds., Mind as Motion: Explorations in the Dynamics of Cognition (Cambridge: MIT Press, 1995), especially the editors' introduction.
+12 See the various contributions to Robert F. Port and van Gelder, eds., Mind as Motion: Explorations in the Dynamics of Cognition (Cambridge: MIT, 1995), especially the editors' introduction.